exaloop/codon/docs/advanced/parallel.md

 -   `chunk_size` (int): chunk size when partitioning loop iterations
 -   `ordered` (bool): whether the loop iterations should be executed in the same order
+-   `collapse` (int): number of loop nests to collapse into a single iteration space

 Other OpenMP parameters like `private`, `shared` or `reduction`, are inferred automatically by the compiler.
 For example, the following loop